-- If the book has a DOI, this can be included at the end of the reference. - If the book has no DOI, but has a free link on the web, use the URL instead. - If the book is found online in a library database, treat it as a print book. - If there is more than one publisher, make sure to include both in the reference and separate them with a semi-colon (";"). - You do not need to put a full stop at the end of the DOI/URL. - If the book is a first edition, you should not include the edition number.
+- If the ebook has no page numbers, you can help your reader find the location of a quote by using a section heading in your in-text reference, e.g., (Grech-Silver & Dunscombe, 2015, Osteoarthritis section). - If the ebook has no page numbers, you can help your reader find the location of a quote by using a chapter and paragraph number e.g., (Johnson et al., 2022, chap.
+7, para.
+9). - If the book has a DOI, this can be included at the end of the reference. - If the book has no DOI, but has a free link on the web, use the URL instead. - If the book is found online in a library database, treat it as a print book. - If the book is a first edition, you should not include the edition number.